Magnetic Ordering in Moir\'e Graphene Multilayers from a Continuum Hartree+U Approach: Introduction

-Atomistic models, on the other hand, can naturally include short-ranged interactions, such as the onsite repulsion between electrons in the p$_z$ orbitals~\cite{GonzalezArraga2017,Bezanilla2019,Stauber2021,Vahedi2021}.
+Atomistic models, on the other hand, can naturally include short-ranged interactions, such as the onsite repulsion between electrons in p$_z$ orbitals~\cite{GonzalezArraga2017,Bezanilla2019,Stauber2021,Vahedi2021}.
 The magnetic phases of tBLG have been studied using perturbative random phase approximation (RPA) atomistic calculations at the magic angle by Klebl~\textit{et al.}~\cite{Klebl_mag_order_tBLG_2019,Goodwin_mag_tBLG_2021,fischer2021spin}, which predicted the existence of emergent moir\'e-scale modulated antiferromagentic and ferromagnetic states~\cite{Klebl_mag_order_tBLG_2019}.
-Klebl~\textit{et al.}~\cite{Klebl_mag_order_tBLG_2019,Goodwin_mag_tBLG_2021} have also mapped the magnetic phase diagram of tBLG over a larger range of twist angles at all doping levels up to $\pm3$ electrons per moir\'e unit cell taking into account long-ranged Hartree interactions (in a perturbative way)~\cite{Goodwin_mag_tBLG_2021}.
-However, a major challenge presented by atomistic tight-binding approaches is the computational cost of reaching converged solutions for small twist-angle systems~\cite{GonzalezArraga2017,Bezanilla2019,Stauber2021,Vahedi2021}, which has typically limited the work to perturbative calculations.
-Motivated by the low computational cost of continuum models, and the success of atomistic models in capturing short-ranged interactions, Jimeno-Pozo~\textit{et al.}~\cite{Alejandro23} developed a hybrid approach to incorporate Hubbard interactions into the continuum method based on atomistic results~\cite{Klebl_mag_order_tBLG_2019,Goodwin_mag_tBLG_2021}.
-The magnetic orders predicted by the atomistic models were incorporated into the continuum model through a sublattice-polarized moir\'e expansion with order parameters that need to be determined, similar to how Hartree interactions are included in the continuum model~\cite{Alejandro23}.
-Inspection of the band structures obtained from constrained Hartree-Fock+U calculations for various magnetic orders has led to the prediction that some of the symmetry-broken phases are favoured by the long-ranged Hartree-Fock potential.
+Klebl~\textit{et al.}~\cite{Klebl_mag_order_tBLG_2019,Goodwin_mag_tBLG_2021} have also mapped the magnetic phase diagram of tBLG over a larger range of twist angles at integer doping levels up to $\pm3$ electrons per moir\'e unit cell, taking into account long-ranged Hartree interactions (in a perturbative way)~\cite{Goodwin_mag_tBLG_2021}.
+However, a major challenge presented by atomistic tight-binding approaches is the computational cost of reaching converged solutions for small twist-angle systems~\cite{GonzalezArraga2017,Bezanilla2019,Stauber2021,Vahedi2021}.
+Motivated by the low computational cost of continuum models, and the success of atomistic models in capturing short-ranged interactions, Jimeno-Pozo~\textit{et al.}~\cite{Alejandro23} developed a hybrid approach to incorporate atomistic onsite p$_z$ Hubbard interactions into the continuum model ~\cite{Klebl_mag_order_tBLG_2019,Goodwin_mag_tBLG_2021}.
+The magnetic orders predicted by the atomistic models were incorporated into the continuum model through a sublattice-polarized moir\'e expansion, similar to how Hartree interactions are included in the continuum model~\cite{Alejandro23}.
 Those calculations, however, were only perturbative.